Automated line for sorting and testing PCB assemblies

 Smart solution for automated handling, testing, and packaging of PCB assemblies

 In an industry where precision and repeatability are key, automated solutions are essential to optimize the production of electronic components.
-We present a line for handling, testing, and packaging PCB assemblies that integrates manual loading, robotic processing, and automated packaging.
+We present a line for handling, testing, and packaging PCB assemblies that integrates manual loading, robotic processing, and automated packaging in blisters.

-Initial challenge - The client sought a solution that would enable efficient processing of sensitive PCB assemblies after injection molding.
-The system needed to include manual loading, automated handling using robots, functional testing, sorting of parts, and precise packaging, while ensuring continuous operation, traceability, and easy maintenance.
+Initial challenge - The client sought a solution that would enable efficient processing of sensitive PCB assemblies after manual cutting.
+The system needed to include manual placement of components, automated handling using a robot, functional testing, sorting of parts, and precise packaging, while ensuring continuous operation, traceability, and easy maintenance.

-Result - An integrated line was established with six dedicated pallets, two robotic cells, conveyors, and an SPEA testing device, enabling stable, reliable, and automated production with minimal operator intervention.
+Result - We have developed an input storage unit with machine vision and robotic handling, a pallet line with six dedicated pallets, conveyors, and an SPEA testing device, as well as an output unit with a storage unit for empty blisters and robotic filling.
+The line enables stable, reliable, and automated production with minimal operator intervention.

 Solution description